CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 #### SYS.3.2.3.M14 Using the iCloud infrastructure

 SYS.3.2.3.M1 defines the strategy for the use of cloud services and the associated operational, security and data protection requirements.
 The possibilities of centralized management of functions for using the iCloud are described below.
-If the use of the iCloud infrastructure has not been prohibited in principle by the institution's security management (see SYS.3.2.3.M1), a check should be made to determine to what extent the use of the following functions is compatible with the internal requirements.
+If the use of the iCloud infrastructure has not been prohibited in principle by the institution's security management (see SYS.3.2.3.M1), a check should be made to determine to what extent the use of the following functions complies with the internal requirements.
 During the examination, the handling of the Apple company must also be incorporated with regulatory inquiries.
 Detailed information can be found in the document "Legal Process Guidelines" via the link stored in chapter 3.2.

 When iCloud is used, Apple's two-factor authentication for iCloud access should be checked and enabled.